DataCore SANsymphony vs IBM Spectrum Virtualize comparison

 DataCore SANsymphony vs. IBM Spectrum Virtualize

-DataCore SANsymphony is ranked 4th in Software Defined Storage (SDS) with 54 reviews while IBM Spectrum Virtualize is ranked 14th in Software Defined Storage (SDS) with 36 reviews.
+DataCore SANsymphony is ranked 4th in Software Defined Storage (SDS) with 54 reviews while IBM Spectrum Virtualize is ranked 14th in Software Defined Storage (SDS) with 35 reviews.
 DataCore SANsymphony is rated 9.2, while IBM Spectrum Virtualize is rated 8.8.
 The top reviewer of DataCore SANsymphony writes "Robust with good replication and access protection ".
-On the other hand, the top reviewer of IBM Spectrum Virtualize writes "A highly scalable product that is relatively easy to use and set up".
+On the other hand, the top reviewer of IBM Spectrum Virtualize writes "Robust, stable, with good performance, and easy to implement".
 DataCore SANsymphony is most compared with VMware vSAN, HPE SimpliVity, Red Hat Ceph Storage, StorMagic SvSAN and Scale Computing HC3, whereas IBM Spectrum Virtualize is most compared with Dell VPLEX, VxRail, VMware vSAN, IBM Spectrum Scale and NetApp Cloud Volumes ONTAP.
 See our DataCore SANsymphony vs. IBM Spectrum Virtualize report.

 See our list of best Software Defined Storage (SDS) vendors.